Dave's STM32 Page

 1/18/2011

 I spent too much time last weekend looking for LCDs for the house-wide audio project.
 It was a slog opening and reading dozens of data sheets.
 What I am looking for is a simple low cost, lo-res monochrome display to display text, and simple graphics.
 I have old C libraries from my FPGA controllers on BoatBus, but my old controllers were overly complicated and were not 3.3V compatible.
 They required an FPGA/CPLD plus a RAM, plus DC-DC converter...
 Too much like work.
-All I ask is:
+All I ask of an LCD is:

-NHD-12864WG-BTFH-V#N. This part uses 5V power, and the Vih (Input Voltage high) spec is 2.0V, so 3.3V logic is good.
+Unfortunately the older / surplus LCDs are mostly low contrast, green or yellow LEDs or worse, electro-luminescent, and 5V only devices The old Samsung KS108 controllers require 5V logic.
+I have a few of these panels lying around.
+The newer 3.3V displays are mostly Chip-on-glass (COG) and require high pinout (40-50 pin) fine pitch connectors and a bunch of external capacitors for the DC-DC.
+NewHaven Displays seems to have the displays I want and their products are in stock at Digikey and Mouser as well as others.
+I like the NHD-12864WG-BTFH-V#N. This part uses 5V power, and the Vih (Input Voltage high) spec is 2.0V, so 3.3V logic is OK.
 The Voh spec is 2.4V at low current.
 These are TTL compatible specs which are 3.3V / 5V tolerant compatible.
-Unloaded the outputs will go to to 5V, but STM32s I/Os are 5V tolerant.
-So life is good.
+Unloaded, the outputs will go to to 5V, but since STM32s I/Os are 5V tolerant, life is good.
 If you are using a non-5V-tolerant chip, you may be able to use series resistors and Schottky diodes to +3.3V on the 8 bit data bus to protect the CPU inputs.
 Or some other 3/5V translation trick.

-2/12/2011
+2/12/2011 LCD Working

 After a few weeks, I have the 128x64 LCD code working nicely.
 Low level reads and writes to the LCD, 5x7 font and lcd_string(), putpix, linedraw and ellipse drawing are all working.
 See the LCD page for the details and to download the current code.